miayam/miayam.github.io/_posts/2017-06-29-module-manager.md

   var modules = {};
 {% endhighlight %}

-Let's say I'd like to have a module that greets anyone I encounter.
+Let's say I'd like to have a module that greets anyone I meet.

 {% highlight js %}
   // $mod and ModuleManager are two sides of the same coin.